IBM-Cloud/terraform-provider-ibm/website/docs/r/cos_bucket.html.markdown

 - `metrics_monitoring`- (Object) to enable metrics tracking with IBM Cloud Monitoring - Optional- Set up your IBM Cloud Monitoring service instance to receive metrics for your IBM Cloud Object Storage bucket.

   Nested scheme for `metrics_monitoring`:
-  - `metrics_monitoring_crn` - (Optional, string) If `metrics_monitoring_crn` is populated, then enabled events are sent to the Metrics Monitoring instance specified(Legacy).

-  **Note:**
-  (Recommended)When the `metrics_monitoring_crn` is not populated, then enabled metrics are sent to the monitoring instance associated to the container's location unless otherwise specified in the Metrics Router service configuration.
+  - `metrics_monitoring_crn` - (Optional, string)   `Recommended` When the `metrics_monitoring_crn` is not populated, then enabled metrics are sent to the monitoring instance associated to the container's location unless otherwise specified in the Metrics Router service configuration.`Legacy` If `metrics_monitoring_crn` is populated, then enabled events are sent to the Metrics Monitoring instance specified(Legacy).

   - `request_metrics_enabled` : (Optional, Bool) If set to **true**, all request metrics (eg: `ibm_cos_bucket_all_request`) are sent to the monitoring service at a 1 min granularity.
   - `usage_metrics_enabled` : (Optional, Bool) If set to **true**, all usage metrics (eg: `bytes_used`) are sent to the monitoring service.Usage metrics are sent to the monitoring services every 24 hours